kyverno/website/content/en/docs/Writing policies/variables.md

 ## Nested Lookups

-It is also possible to nest JMESPath expression inside one another when mixing data sourced from a ConfigMap and AdmissionReview, for example.
+It is also possible to nest JMESPath expressions inside one another when mixing data sourced from a ConfigMap and AdmissionReview, for example.
 By including one JMESPath expression inside the other, Kyverno will first substitute the inner expression before building the outer one as seen in the below example.

 {{% alert title="Note" color="info" %}}
 Nesting JMESPath expressions is supported in Kyverno version 1.3.0 and higher.